Relacibo/typst-as-lib/README.md

 # typst-as-lib

 Small wrapper around [Typst](https://github.com/typst/typst) that makes it easier to use it as a templating engine.
-Maybe useful for someone...

 ## Usage